Revilo P. Oliver: Conservative movement

-White nationalism
+White supremacy

-In a Boston rally on July 2, 1966, Oliver embarrassed Welch by proclaiming that the world's troubles would be ended if "all Jews were vaporized at dawn tomorrow" along with "Illuminati" and "Bolsheviks".
+In a Boston rally on July 2, 1966, Oliver embarrassed Welch by proclaiming at a speech that: "If only by some miracle all the Bolsheviks or all the Illuminati or all the Jews were vaporized at dawn tomorrow, we should have nothing to worry about".
 Alleging that Welch had tricked him or sold out to Zionist interests, he decried what he called "the Birch hoax".
 He was "forced to resign" from the society on July 30, 1966.
 Oliver later claimed in 1981 to have discovered that Welch "was merely the nominal head of the Birch business, which he operated under the supervision of a committee of Jews".
-Oliver is described as "a virulent anti-Semite" in Claire Conner's memoir about the time, Wrapped in the Flag: A Personal History of America's Radical Right.
 From the 1960s until his death, Oliver produced essays alleging Jewish conspiracies.
+In his book Blood and Politics, Leonard Zeskind calls Oliver "the person responsible for introducing the idea of a conspiracy by the Illuminati into Birch circles."

 Oliver subsequently became involved with Willis Carto's National Youth Alliance (NYA).
 Oliver mentored William Luther Pierce, founder of the National Alliance and author of The Turner Diaries.
-Oliver is probably the author of the 1959 anonymous novel The John Franklin Letters, which was cited by Pierce as his most direct inspiration for The Turner Diaries.
-He also mentored the neo-Nazi activist Kevin Alfred Strom.
+The John Franklin Letters was cited by Pierce – given the book to read by Oliver – as his most direct inspiration for The Turner Diaries.
+Oliver also mentored the neo-Nazi activist Kevin Alfred Strom.
 "Oliver's writings on Jews and race-mixing became an important part of neo-Nazi culture in the early twenty-first century," according to Andrew S. Winston of the University of Guelph.

 In 1978, Oliver became an editorial adviser for the Institute for Historical Review, an organization devoted primarily to Holocaust denial.
-He was also a regular contributor to Liberty Bell, an antisemitic magazine of George P. Dietz.
+He was also a regular contributor to Liberty Bell, an explicitly National Socialist magazine operated by George P. Dietz.
+He perhaps wrote more for Liberty Bell than any other periodical.
+He also wrote for the white supremacist magazine Instauration.
+He used the pen names "Ralph Perier" (for The Jews Love Christianity and Religion and Race) and "Paul Knutson" (for Aryan Asses).
+Oliver claimed to have advised the Introduction (credited to Willis Carto) to the Noontide Press edition of Francis Parker Yockey's Imperium.
+Carto denied this.

 Although originally a proponent that Christianity is essential to Western civilization, Oliver became convinced that Christianity, by promoting universality and brotherhood rather than racial survival, was itself a Jewish product and part of the conspiracy.
-In a 1990 article, he characterized Christianity as "a spiritual syphilis" that "has rotted the minds of our race and induced paralysis of our will to live".
-Damon T. Berry, in his book Blood and Faith: Christianity and American White Nationalism (Syracuse University Press, 2017), devotes a chapter to Oliver, concluding that "Oliver hated both conservativism and Christianity ... because they equally represented to him an ideological poison that was alien to the best instincts of the white race to defend its existence."
+Oliver repeatedly criticized Christianity in Liberty Bell as "Jewish superstition", calling it a "Jewish invention", "cancer", and a "mental virus".
+This drew critical responses from Donald V. Clerkin, a Christian contributor, who wrote an essay defending Christianity from a racist point of view.
+Oliver wrote a rebuttal, and only further intensified his attacks on Christianity in the periodical from then on.
+Damon T. Berry, in his book Blood and Faith: Christianity and American White Nationalism devotes a chapter to Oliver, concluding that "Oliver hated both conservativism and Christianity ... because they equally represented to him an ideological poison that was alien to the best instincts of the white race to defend its existence."